 What do WaterAid do?

 While installing taps and toilets is essential to our work, we do so much more.
 We convince governments to change laws, link policy makers with people on the ground, pool knowledge and resources and rally support from people and organisations around the world, making lasting change happen on a massive scale.

-Regular gifts by direct debit give us a predictable income so we can commit to helping more people.
-Plus direct debits mean we pay less in processing fees than for credit card gifts.
+Regular gifts by direct debit give us a predictable income so WaterAid can commit to reaching more people around the world.
+Plus, direct debits mean we pay less in processing fees than for credit card gifts.

 Our fundraising promise to you